gloveboxes/doc-intelligence-docs/docs/index.md

 ## Workshop navigation

-You can navigate the workshop documentation using the table of contents on the left-hand side of the page, or the hamburger menu if the page is collapsed.
+You can navigate the workshop documentation using the table of contents on the left-hand side of the page, or the hamburger menu if it is visible.
 Alternately, you can use the next and previous links at the bottom of each page.

 ## Workshop problem statement